sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator), by Jason Burns: Locate all instances of a selected symbol or instance.
+- [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
+- [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.
+- [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
+- [Magic Mirror](http://magicmirror.design), by James Tang: Perspective Transformation for Sketch Artboards
+- [Sketch Translation](https://github.com/hoai265/language-sketch-plugin), by Hoai Nguyen: A Sketch plugin for easy multi-language design
+- [Storyboard Export](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite
+- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
+A lot of useful plugins in one.
 - [Miro Plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by Miro (formerly RealtimeBoard): Add, share and discuss your Sketch artboards with the team in Miro (formerly RealtimeBoard).
 The plugin allow to sync the artboards with the boards in one click
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
 - [Viewfinder Sketchplugin](https://github.com/ahmedmigo/viewfinder-sketchplugin), by Ahmed Genaidy: Easy access anywhere in you project file
 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
-- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
-A lot of useful plugins in one.
 - [Roller by Toybox](https://github.com/toyboxsystems/roller), by Jono Kolnik: Roller is the first Linter for Designers.
 It works just like spell-check but within your Sketch files.
 - [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
 - [Name My Color](https://github.com/carlosflrg/name-my-color), by Carlos Flores: Give your colors unique names.
 Generates labels for the Color Name, Hexcode and changes the name of the selected layer.